-&lt;sup>65 "MultiFit algorithms" are those that fit a PSF-convolved model (so-called "forward modeling") to all multi-epoch observations of an object.
+&lt;sup>66 "MultiFit algorithms" are those that fit a PSF-convolved model (so-called "forward modeling") to all multi-epoch observations of an object.
 This approach is in contrast to measurement techniques where multi-epoch images are coadded first, and the properties are measured from the coadded pixels.

-&lt;sup>66Note that some LSST documents refer to Data Release Processing, which includes both Level 1 reprocessing (see $\S$ 4.3.5), and the Level 2 processing described here.
+&lt;sup>67Note that some LSST documents refer to Data Release Processing, which includes both Level 1 reprocessing (see $\S$ 4.3.5), and the Level 2 processing described here.

-&lt;sup>67The actual implementation may parallelize these steps as much as possible.
+&lt;sup>68The actual implementation may parallelize these steps as much as possible.

-corrections are computed for every visit.
+2. Relative calibration: The survey is internally calibrated, both photometrically and astrometrically.
+Relative zero point and astrometric corrections are computed for every visit.
 Sufficient data is kept to reconstruct the normalized system response function $\phi_b(\lambda)$ (see Eq.
 5, SRD) at every position in the focal plane at the time of each visit as required by § 3.3.4 of the SRD.

-- 3. Coadd creation: Deep, seeing optimized, and short-period per-band coadds are created in ugrizy bands, as well as deeper, multi-color, coadds.
+3. Coadd creation: Deep, seeing optimized, and short-period per-band coadds are created in ugrizy bands, as well as deeper, multi-color, coadds.
 Transient sources (including Solar System objects, explosive transients, etc), will be rejected from the coadds.
-See § 5.4.3 for details. - 4.
-Coadd source detection.
+See § 5.4.3 for details.

+4. Coadd source detection.
 Sources will be detected on all coadds generated in the previous step.
 The source detection algorithm will detect regions of connected pixels, known as footprints, above the nominal S/N threshold in the PSF-likelihood image of the visit.
 An appropriate algorithm will be run to also detect extended low surface brightness objects (eg., binned detection algorithm from SDSS).
-Each footprint may have one or more peaks, and the collection of these peaks (and their membership in the footprints) are the output of this stage. - 5.
-Association and deblending.
+Each footprint may have one or more peaks, and the collection of these peaks (and their membership in the footprints) are the output of this stage.

+5. Association and deblending.
 The next stage in the pipeline, which we will for simplicity just call the deblender, will synthesize a list of unique objects.
 In doing so it will consider the catalogs of CoaddSources, catalogs of DIASources, DIAObjects and SSObjects detected on difference images, and objects from external catalogs.